7 tips for building a healthy relationship

 Take things slowly in your relationship

-When starting a relationship it is good to recognise that people feel comfortable taking certain steps at different times.
+When building a healthy relationship it is good to recognise that people feel comfortable taking certain steps at different times.
 For example, if you meet someone on an online dating platform you might feel you are ready to meet up with them but they may still only be comfortable messaging or speaking on the phone.
 There are many different stages in a relationship and there is no set point or timeframe for reaching these.
 Every relationship is different and will progress at a different pace.
 What is important is that you and who you are seeing are comfortable with the situation and that no one feels under pressure to do something before they are ready.

 If you do not feel comfortable with a situation and someone becomes angry or sulks because of that, they are not taking into consideration your feelings and what is best for you.
 It is easy to feel under pressure in these situations to change your mind to make the other person happy, but whoever you are seeing should care about you being comfortable, respect what you say, and not make you do anything you do not want to.
 Similarly, if you are seeing someone and feel like things should be moving faster or want them to do something that they do not want to, it is not okay to put pressure on them or make them feel guilty because they are not ready.